 Of course, there are many other things to consider when determining whether the price is worth it.
 But if your team goes out on the weekends and gets blown out every game, that can deflate the players and stunt their development.

-Look For Programs Which Develop Players
+Look for Programs That Develop Players

 Games are a small part of a select baseball program.
 Perhaps the more important thing to look at is how they develop players.
-Here are some things to ask and research about how a given organization develops their players:
+Here are some things to ask and research about how a given organization develops its players:

 - What is their facility like?
 Do they even have one?
 Most select baseball organizations will either have their own facility or be connected with one for their player training.
 Is it large enough to accommodate the team?
 Does it have a weight room?
-Is it air conditioned?
+Is it air-conditioned?
 Does it have the latest technology?

 - What kind of coaches do they have?
 Take a look at the biographies of the coaches, and if the program doesn't have them posted somewhere, ask.
 Most select baseball coaches have played the game, but it's much more important to ask about their coaching experience.
 Have they taught baseball?
 Have they developed players for the next level?